-In INQUIRY FOUR, students bring the topic home.
-They explore the ways people can make change in the housing system, and they profile a person (present or past) who has been active in fair housing issues.
-Students select a housing-related concern and create an infographic to raise awareness about that issue.
+In this Inquiry, students explore the compelling question of how citizens can interact with the housing system.
+They identify ways of making change in the housing system, and profile a person (present or past), who has been active in fair housing issues.
+They select a housing-related issue of concern to them and create an infographic to raise awareness about that issue.
 Finally, students use what they've learned to debate the idea of housing as a human right.
-As an optional summative project, the class can undertake a study of their own local housing history and create a final project to share with the community.